davidprush/FedoraPostInstallMigration/README.md

 rpm -qa --qf "%{NAME}\n" | sort > all_packages.txt
 ```

--- However, this list will be much longer and include system libraries and dependencies, which may not be necessary for reinstallation.
-The dnf history userinstalled method is generally preferred for user-installed applications. --
+__However, this list will be much longer and include system libraries and dependencies, which may not be necessary for reinstallation.
+The dnf history userinstalled method is generally preferred for user-installed applications.__

 ### Transferring the List

-** Once you have packages.txt, transfer it to the new system (e.g., via USB drive, network share, or cloud storage like Google Drive). **
+**Once you have packages.txt, transfer it to the new system (e.g., via USB drive, network share, or cloud storage like Google Drive).**

 ### Step 2: Creating the Installation Script